Memory Usage

 Estimating RAM usage¶

-- You can run a test job on a small subset of data.
-From here you should be able to extrapolate the amount of RAM your full job will need.
+- You can run a test job on a small subset of data, then a larger one.
+From this kind of data you should be able to extrapolate the amount of RAM your full job will need.
+The

-- One good place to start is to look at the size of the files you will be reading in.
+seffandreportseffcommands are useful here. - One good place to start is to look at the size of the files you will be reading in.
 Add a bit extra, as a starting point.
-So if your job is reading in a 20GB image file, you may want to ask for 25GB or RAM.
+If your job is reading in a 20GB image file, you may want to ask for 25GB or RAM.
+(But your code may wind up reading in segments of the file and not grow as much.
+Or it might copy the original data into a second array, thereby doubling the amount of space needed.)

 Try to make your RAM request slightly higher than your expected usage.